Let’s bounce! Or climb or spin…anything to get in some physical activities if you’ve got active kids stuck indoors, right?

 As Bounceback Parenting partner Diapers.com mentions in their post about the choosing toys for 2 year olds, toddlers are becoming more adventurous and ready to try out their new mobility skills.
 The following toys make this possible even when you’re stuck indoors.

-Ride on Toys:
+Ride on Toys for Toddlers:

 An indoor ride-on toy that carries things!
 What I love about this Hippo Ride On Toy from Little Tikes is the storage compartment beneath the seat.
 Toddlers adore transporting things from place to place, and this toy gives them lots to do – fill up the compartment, ride it into the next room, unload…fill it up again.
 Great way to use that toddler energy.